numpy/numpy/doc/neps/roadmap.rst

 Further consistency fixes to promotion and scalar logic
 ```````````````````````````````````````````````````````
-NumPy 2 fixed many issues around promotion especially with respect to scalars.
+NumPy 2.0 fixed many issues around promotion especially with respect to scalars.
-We plan to continue slowly fixing remaining inconsistencies.
+We plan to continue fixing remaining inconsistencies.
-For example, NumPy converts 0-D objects to scalars and some promotions
+For example, NumPy converts 0-D objects to scalars, and some promotions
 still allowed by NumPy are problematic.

 Support for free-threaded CPython